 Instead, briefly explain your accomplishments and how you achieved them.

 Sample answer: “I pay close attention to details, even when working to meet tight deadlines.
 In my last role, I worked on the launch of a new app.
 I discovered a bug shortly before the launch date.
 By working closely with my colleagues, and adjusting our internal deadlines for other projects, we were able to fix the bug and keep our scheduled launch date.
 Our app had 20% more downloads after the first week, with an overall higher star rating, compared to our company average.”

 As we mentioned earlier, it’s important that your answer is relevant to:

-When preparing your “tell me about yourself” answer, always go back to the job description.
+When preparing your “tell me about yourself” answer, always refer to back to the job description.

 Prepare for follow-up questions so you can remain comfortable and confident during the interview.
-“Tell me about yourself” often leads into:
+“Tell me about yourself” often leads to questions like: